Aitape–Wewak campaign: Battle

 The operations were characterised by prolonged small-scale patrolling with small-scale company attacks.
 Progress was slowed by the difficulties of transporting supplies overland or by barge and the flash flooding of a number of the rivers the Australians had to cross.
 In one incident, seven men from the 2/3rd Battalion drowned in the swollen waters of the Danmap River which had risen suddenly after a torrential downpour.
 After Dogreto Bay was occupied, the supply problems eased somewhat for the Australians.
 On 16 March 1945, the airfields at But and Dagua on the coast were occupied, although fighting continued further inland from there over the course of the following fortnight as the Australians fought to gain control of the Tokuku Pass.
 On 25 March, Lieutenant Albert Chowne, a platoon commander from the Australian 2/2nd Battalion led an attack on a Japanese position that was holding up the advance on Wewak.
 For his actions he was posthumously awarded the Victoria Cross.
 Heavy fighting continued for four days after this, and the Australians resorted to the use of flame throwers for the first time in the war, using them effectively against heavily entrenched Japanese positions; the weapon had a profound psychological effect, boosting the morale of the Australians and sapping that of the Japanese defenders, many of whom simply fled in the face of flame thrower teams.

 In the Torricelli Mountains, the 17th Brigade continued its advance against stubborn Japanese defence.
-Nevertheless, by 23 April 1945, they had secured Maprik.
+By 23 April 1945, they had secured Maprik.
 The fall of Maprik allowed the Australians to begin constructing an airfield 8 mi away at Hayfield, and this was completed on 14 May allowing reinforcements and supplies to be flown in.
 Elsewhere, the 19th Brigade had begun its assault on Wewak in early May.
 HMAS Hobart, Arunta, Warramunga, Swan and HMS Newfoundland (of the British Pacific Fleet) as well as the RAAF bombarded the Wewak defences.
 On 11 May, a landing at Dove Bay by Farida Force was undertaken to encircle Wewak and prevent the escape of its garrison.
 Wewak fell on the same day, as the 19th Brigade occupied its airfield.
-The fighting around Wewak Airfield continued until 15 May, however, when men from the 2/4th Battalion, with armoured support, attacked Japanese positions overlooking the airstrip.
+The fighting around Wewak Airfield continued until 15 May, when men from the 2/4th Battalion, with armoured support, attacked Japanese positions overlooking the airstrip.
 It was during this attack that Private Edward Kenna carried out the deeds that led to him being awarded the Victoria Cross, attacking several Japanese bunkers.